Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Experiments Using a Realistic Physics Simulator

-We use completion time and averaged linear velocities as the performance metrics.
-The completion time is the total travel time for finishing the task, and the smaller the better.
-The averaged velocities reflect the motion smoothness of the robot (within speed limit) and thus the larger the better.
-Compared to the averaged cumulative rewards, these metrics are more relevant to the robot navigation task.
-The result is shown in Fig.~\ref{fig:simulation-comparison}.
-In general, our method is more efficient and can complete the task in a shorter time as shown in Fig.~\ref{fig:simulation-comparison}\subref{fig:time-comparison}.
+The result is shown in Table~\ref{tab:comparison}.
+In general, our method is more efficient and can complete the task using a shorter traversal time than NMPC.
+Additionally, our method completes all {10} runs for the three waypoint settings, while NMPC achieves $100\%$ success rate only in the {10} waypoint setting (i.e., with sufficient waypoint guidance).
 Since the NMPC method attempts to follow the global path exactly, the trajectory optimized by NMPC sometimes oscillates around and overshoots the global path.
 This oscillation causes the vehicle to reduce its speed due to frequent turning.
-In contrast, since our method considers the uncertainty (via the second moment) of the robot's motion, it can reason over some areal coverage around the global path.
-As a result, as long as the robot remains within the area supported by the sampled states, it does not show the oscillation behavior.
-We can also observe this result from Fig.~\ref{fig:simulation-comparison}\subref{fig:v-comparison} where our method's average velocity is larger than the NMPC approach.
+In contrast, since our method considers the uncertainty (via the second moment) of the robot's motion, it can reason about a region around the global path.
+As a result, as long as the robot remains within the area supported by the sampled states, it does not show oscillation behavior.
+The second row (average jerk) of the table can reflect this comparison, where in the {5} and {4} waypoint scenarios, our method produces a smaller jerk, resulting in smoother trajectory execution, while NMPC needs to stop abruptly when it overshoots far away from the global path.
+We can also observe that the global path overshooting problem of NPMC leads to larger tracking errors in the last two waypoint settings.

-It is also worth pointing that, the robot uses a shorter time to complete the task in the hard mission than in the easy one, but the linear velocity in the hard mission is smaller than the one in the easy mission.
+It is also worth pointing out that the robot uses a shorter time to complete the task in the {4} waypoint mission than in the {10} waypoint.
 This can be explained by observing the trajectories the robot generated in the two missions in Fig.~\ref{fig:mission-maps}.
-Although the easy mission provides denser waypoints, the robot is restricted to follow these predefined points which are not necessarily the shortest route.
-In contrast, the hard mission's waypoints are sparse and thus the mission has less restriction on which trajectory the robot should follow.
-As a result, the robot chooses a shortcut to navigate from Waypoint 2 to Waypoint 3 as shown in Fig.~\ref{fig:mission-maps}\subref{fig:market-loop-hard}.
+Although the {10} waypoint mission provides denser waypoints, the robot is restricted to following these predefined points, which are not necessarily the shortest route.
+In contrast, the {4} waypoint mission has less restriction on which trajectory the robot should follow.
+As a result, the robot chooses a shortcut to navigate from Waypoint {2} to Waypoint {3} as shown in Fig.~\ref{fig:mission-maps}\subref{fig:market-loop-hard}.